daltondiaz/springboot-blog/README.md

 The main idea from this project is put together some concepts like RESTFull, authentication by [Json Web Token] and separate the development from the backend and frontend.

-This project is in Java and is a alternative to [SpringBoot Kotlin Blog] where is the [Vue Blog Project].
+This project is in Java and is a alternative to [SpringBoot Kotlin Blog] where the frontend is [Vue Blog Project].
+Obs: This project is based to communicate with [Vue-auth].

 A special thanks to [@bfwg] your code help a lot.
 See: [Springboot Jwt Starter].